 Bomerea are a group of climbing plants that include : Bomarea caldasii , Bomarea edulis and Bomarea hirtella.
 These are a tuberous plant and B. caldasii is sometimes called the ‘Climbing Alstroemeria’.

 The flowers tend to resemble the Alstroemeria however appear in large clusters and are a real show stopper when in full bloom.

 Most unusual and rare, they have very colourful flowers that are produced in large clusters.
 They do need a mild winter or a sheltered position, and do not like to be disturbed.
 Flowers are mostly in the red tones.

 These are a vigorous plant, however they are a little frost sensitive.
-So just cut them right back to ground level in winter.
+So in cooler climates just prune them right back to ground level in winter.
 They will reshoot from the tuberous root system in spring.

 Available from the following nurseries

 'Sylvan Vale' 375 Olinda Creek Rd, Kalorama, VIC.3766

 Including a large range of Rare and unusual bulbs, corms and perennials